dwh-outsite/dwhdelft.nl/dwhdelft.nl/content/resources/io.md

 ---
-name: IO
+name: TU - IO
 full_name: Industrial Design
 ---

-## Drag bingo!
+## Drag bingo
 Come around for some cool bingo with drag queens!

-## Purple Pit Stop
+## Purple!
-Get yourself some purple accessories like some purple nail polish.
-The cafe will be decorated!
+Student association ID is planning to go big by decorating their café and the student association hall completely purple.